rpy2/rpy2/doc/source/rinterface.rst

 Interactive features
 ====================

-The embedded R started from :mod:`rpy2` is interactive, which means that a number of interactive features present when working in an interactive R console will be available for use.
+The embedded R started from :mod:`rpy2` is interactive by default, which means that a number of interactive features present when working in an interactive R console will be available for use.